 Yes, by the Higher Learning Commission (HLC).
 We’re on the Open Pathway and our next reaffirmation is in academic year 2024-2025.
 The Higher Learning Commission is one of six regional accreditors recognized by the US Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA).
 CHEA is essentially the Better Business Bureau of accreditors (said another way, they are sort of like an accreditor of accreditors).
-To see proof of KSU’s HLC accreditation, go here: https://www.hlcommission.org/component/directory/?Itemid=&Action=ShowBasic&instid=1556
+To see proof of KSU’s HLC accreditation, visit the HLC webpage.

-We receive a lot of questions about the accreditation status of Kent State, EHHS, and individual programs.
+We receive many questions about the accreditation status of Kent State, EHHS, and individual programs.
 Below are answers to some of our more frequently asked questions.
-If there is still something you would like to know about, please reach out to Erica Eckert, Assistant Dean for Assessment and Accreditation.
+If you have further questions, please reach out to Dr. Erica Eckert, Assistant Dean for Assessment and Accreditation.

 Is Kent State accredited?

 What is the Higher Learning Commission (HLC) looking for?
 What does it take to be accredited?